 The Untwist: Was anyone anywhere confused about who the Axeman was before his big reveal?

-Vindicated by History: Not only the game tanked, but most fans ranked it mediocre or just downright bad.
+Vindicated by History: Not only did the game tanked, but most fans ranked it mediocre or just downright bad.
 It was to be expected considering most of the game's fun relied on the online mode and it was released in an era which nobody even knew how to connect it, not to mention the AI stupidity in the single player mode.
 However, now it's not hard to meet someone in the fandom wishing the game could be remastered and released again in HD, and the Japanese versions of the games have been reverse-engineered and have fan-run servers up and running to continue playing online in an non-Capcom-sanctioned way.